-Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.
+Visit Cuba, and you’ll experience sun, sand, beach, and… oh yeah, mosquitoes and sand fleas.

-Although Cuba is generally a safe country to visit, mosquitoes in Cuba still represent a health hazard for travelers.
-Cuba’s year-round heat and humidity, the poor infrastructure and waste management practices, and the Government’s lack of access to newer mosquito control tools all contribute to frequent mosquito-borne disease outbreaks.
+However, Cuba’s year-round heat and humidity, the poor infrastructure and waste management practices, and the Government’s lack of access to newer mosquito control tools all contribute to frequent mosquito-borne disease outbreaks.

 How Bad Are Mosquitoes in Cuba?

-Although the government has stepped up its efforts to fight mosquitoes in Cuba recently, mosquito-borne illness outbreaks are still common.
+Mosquito bites may be pretty bad in Cuba.
+Although the government has recently stepped up its efforts to fight mosquitoes in Cuba, mosquito-borne illness outbreaks are still common.

 Diseases You Can Get From Mosquitoes in Cuba